phil-work/Documentation/SMTPeter/en/dashboard.md

 and obtain statistics and other information about your account.
 This is also the place where you can create email templates.

-The dashboard speaks by itself, but here are some of the functions and overviews you can find in the dashboard:
+The dashboard speaks for itself, but here are some of the functions and overviews you can find in the dashboard:

 * [Configure sender domains](./introduction-sender-domains)